 How much is Camp STEAM?

 Camp STEAM is $350 + $50 materials fee per child.
 Sibling discounts are available.
 Please email firstname.lastname@example.org for more information.

 who's running camp steam ?

-Architect and industrial designer, creator of Babble Dabble Do, author of STEAM Play and Learning and co-author of STEAM Kids book series
+Architect and industrial designer, creator of Babble Dabble Do, author of STEAM Play and Learning and co-teacher of the Afterschool STEAM program

 Art Teacher at the Chatsworth Hills Academy.
 MFA UCLA, 20 years teaching experience in Los Angeles area schools.